 Each business has unique needs and requires a custom IT solution.
 IT providers should be thinking about your organization, and not their own.
 Generic call center and infrastructure designs aren’t designed to meld to company requirements and will create reoccurring issues.
 Your company shouldn’t fit into an IT provider’s offerings, their solutions should be designed to meet your company’s unique business needs.

 You thought you knew the costs you were taking on, but that’s because you didn’t expect hidden fees.
 When the agreement was made, a monthly service fee was outlined.
 But now, you’re getting billed extra for after-hours, weekend, and holiday IT support.
 Sometimes, you’re not even sure what you’re getting charged for.

 Transparent and common-sense billing puts an end to uncontrolled costs.
 By setting up a monthly fixed fee, inclusive with 24/7, after-hours, weekend and holiday service, IT support will be at a set and predictable cost.

 GROW WITH YOUR IT PROVIDER

-If your organization is experiencing unstable technology, an unreliable response, a generic solution, or unexpected billing, you’ve outgrown your IT provider.
+If your organization is experiencing unstable technology, an unreliable response, generic solutions, or unexpected billing, you’ve outgrown your IT provider.

-Your IT provider should meld to your business needs and not other way around.
+Your IT provider should support your business needs – not other way around.
 After all, you’re the one paying for their service.
 If you’re looking to grow with an IT provider, look for a company that guarantees consistently responsive services, focuses on communications, provides transparent billing, and has the expertise to support your network.